-Currently for 2019/2020 tenants we only have direct debits available for a select number of properties.
-If this has not be mentioned to you in regard to your tenancy then you’re able to set up a standing order with bank for your designated rent due dates.
+Currently for 2020/2021 tenants we only have direct debits available for a select number of properties.
+If this has not be mentioned to you in regard to your tenancy then you’re able to set up a standing order with your bank for your designated rent due dates.

 Your yearly rent is calculated as your weekly rent times 52 weeks, divided by 12 payments (monthly) or 4 payments (quarterly).

 Please refer to your tenancy agreement to see whether bills are included in your rent.

 If you have paid us a retainer, you can deduct this amount from your first rental instalment.

 You can still live in your Crib until the end of your contracted period; however you will become liable for council tax during this time.
 If you no longer want to live in your Crib, we can help you find somebody to take over your contract, however this cannot be guaranteed.